sourcebroker/deployer-extended/README.rst

 ++++++++++++

 Creates backup of files.
-Single task may perform multiple archivizations using defined filters.
+Single task may perform multiple archivization using defined filters.
 Old ones are deleted after executing this task.
 Default limit is 5.

 Configuration description